The Dangers of the Hebrew Roots Movement

 - An author from Spain wrote, “I just recently bought and read your book Torahism (great job, BTW).
 I would be interested in chatting with you about the Hebrew Roots Movement.
 We have this problem in Spain, too.”
 He and I ended up having a video chat, and he explained to me how the Hebrew Roots teachings are growing, especially among the Gypsy population in Spain, who identify themselves with the lost tribes of Israel.
 He told me that four prominent Christian leaders in Spain had recently stepped down from their positions in the church to pursue Torahism.

 Torahism is real, and it seems to be growing.
 Thankfully it’s nowhere near as big as other Christian cults, like Jehovah’s Witnesses or Mormonism.
 At least not yet.
-And one of the reasons I do what I do with this ministry is to help make sure Torahism never gets that big.
+And one of the reasons I do what I do is to help make sure Torahism never gets that big.

-The danger of Torahism is even more significant than what it does to our focus.
-The things they teach actually contradict and undermine the accomplishments of Jesus through His life, death, and resurrection.
-Look at it this way: if Torahism is correct and the Law of Moses is still binding, then what did Jesus accomplish during His earthly ministry?
-What was the point of His death and resurrection?
-Here are seven brief biblical examples that show how the teachings of Torahism are incompatible with the work of Jesus:
+The theology of Torahism contradicts and undermines the accomplishments of Jesus through His life, death, and resurrection.
+Here are seven biblical examples that show how the teachings of Torahism are incompatible with the work of Jesus:

 |Under the Law of Moses / Old Covenant||Under Jesus / New Covenant|